lyc0826/COMIGHT/README.md

 #### **Compare Excel Worksheets**

-- Compares data with identical record keys and column fields between a starting data worksheet and an ending data worksheet, listing the differences (and calculating the percentage change for numerical data).
-The starting and ending data worksheets must be in different workbooks and be the first worksheet in their respective workbooks.
+- Compares data with identical record keys and column fields between starting data worksheets and ending data worksheets, listing the differences (and calculating the percentage change for numerical data).
+The starting and ending data worksheets must have the same structure, and be arranged in the same sequence in 2 workbooks.
 Records must be unique (no duplicate record keys).

 ### Document